stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 17, Problem 1]
 * *Question (aalshehry−stat6250):* How is a free-format different from a formatted input?
+- Answer (aoneill2−stat6250): Free-format does not have to specify field width and relies upon delimiters and end of file markers to tell SAS that it can stop reading in a field value and go on to the next.
 - Question (dlee117−stat6250): What is the definition and purpose of a delimiter?
+- Answer (aoneill2−stat6250): A delimiter is used to tell SAS that an end of record has been reached in reading input data.
+It is also used in telling the SAS system when to stop reading an informat formatting specification.
 - Question (akumar30−stat6250):  What is free-format raw data in SAS?
 - Answer (akumar30−stat6250): Data that is not arranged in columns or do not begin and end in the same columns is classified as free-format raw data.
 - Question (rluo-stat6250): What is free-format data?
+- Answer (aoneill2−stat6250): Free-format data is data that does not come in fixed-width fields and can begin and end in any column different from the previous row of data or set of records.
 - Question (yyan11−stat6250): What is Free-format?
 - Answer (yyan11−stat6250): Free-format is not arranged in fixed fields, the fields are often separated by blanks or by some other delimiter.
 In this case, column input and formatted input that you might have used before to read standard and nonstandard data in fixed fields will not enable you to read all of the values in the raw data file.
 - Question (aoneill2−stat6250): What happens if you read in free-form data that is also variable in length for some field?
 - Answer (aoneill2−stat6250): It can generate an error and leave the value blank if the system attempts to read more characters than are available before an end-of-record marker is reached.
 - Question (mcardoso3-stat6250):  What is the difference between raw data files that are free-format, mixed-format, arragned in fixed fields, and arranged in columns?
+- Answer (aoneill2−stat6250): Free-format data can start in any column and fields must be separated by delimiters with end of row data specified by end of record or and end of file.
+Mixed-format data can include free-form and column data.
+Fixed-fields are fields of set length, separated by delimiters or beginning in a given column and arrived at using a pointer.
+Column data begins and ends in given ranges of columns, but may include embedded spaces or spaces at the front or the end of the field.
 - Question (yzhu12-stat6250): When can you specify a range of variables in the INPUT statement?
 - Answer (yzhu12-stat6250): You can also specify a range of variables in the INPUT statement when the variable values in the raw data file are sequential and are separated by blanks (or by some other delimiter).